Upselling

 Why is upselling important?

 Upselling increases revenue.
-But that's not the only nor the most important rationale for using this sales tactic.
+But that's not the only (or most important) rationale for using this sales tactic.
 Here are the three main reasons why upselling helps your business.

 1. Upselling creates value for customers and loyalty for brands

-Upselling works when you suggest an upgrade that addresses your customer's needs better than their intended purchase – despite the higher price tag.
+Upselling works when you suggest an upgrade that better addresses your customer's needs – despite the higher price tag.

 2. Upselling is easier and cheaper than customer acquisition